WalletConnect/WalletConnectSharp/README.md

 # WalletConnectSharp

-WalletConnect sharp is an implementation of the [WalletConnect](#) protocol using .NET and NEthereum.
+WalletConnect sharp is an implementation of the [WalletConnect](https://walletconnect.org/) protocol using .NET and NEthereum.
+This library implements the [WalletConnect Technical Specification](https://docs.walletconnect.org/tech-spec) in .NET to allow C# dApps makers add support for the open [WalletConnect](https://walletconnect.org/) protocol

 ## Usage